seschwartz8/UniversityRegistrarAPI/README.md

 <details>
   <summary>WHAT WE WORKED ON 03.25.20</summary>

-  - Convert C# project to API with React front end
+  - Convert C# project to web API to allow access to database from React front end
-  -
+  - Debugging
+  - Get React front end to show all students on /students page
+  - Create form for creating student, which successfully posted a student but still has a bug that sets all the properties to null
 </details>

 <details>